-Paragraph 1.1.4.6 of the 2015 MSGP provides four possible criteria related to eligibility for coverage under the MSGP with respect to historic property protection.
-No historic or eligible properties will be impacted by industrial storm water discharges.
+Per paragraph 1.1.5 of the 2021 MSGP, procedures outlined in the Historic Properties section of the NOI must be followed to demonstrate that storm water discharges, authorized non-storm water discharges, and storm water discharge-related activities meet one of the eligibility criteria in Appendix F. Peterson AFB has selected Criterion A as the appropriate criteria in accordance with procedures outlined in Appendix F. Appendix C of this SWPPP contains additional documentation of permit eligibility related to historic preservation and selection of Criterion A. No historic or eligible properties will be impacted by industrial storm water discharges.
 Additionally, Peterson AFB does not plan to construct new storm water controls to meet the effluent limitations required by the MSGP.
 Peterson AFB has an established Integrated Cultural Resources Management Plan (ICRMP) and future development activities on the installation will comply with this plan as well as historic property review requirements of the Construction General Permit for projects greater than 1 acre in size or part of a common plan of development that will cumulatively disturb more than 1 acre.